Samthos/MC-MPn-Direct/README.md

 1. An input file (typically ending in mcin).
 2. The molecular orbital coefficients and molecule orbital energies from an RHF calculation output by [**NWChem**](http://www.NWChem-sw.org/index.php/Main_Page).
 These are stored in the **movecs** file.
 3. The molecular geometry stored in the [xyz format](https://en.wikipedia.org/wiki/XYZ_file_format).
+The atom specifiers in the XYZ file adopt the atom tag conventions used by [NWChem](http://www.nwchem-sw.org/index.php/Geometry#Cartesian_coordinate_input).
 4. The basis set used for the RHF calculation.
 Basis set files can be found in \<NWChem-source-directory\>/src/basis/libraries.
 5. An MC basis set to build the electron-pair importance function.